frustra/strayphotons/docs/guides/Installation_and_Setup.md

 - [Vulkan SDK](https://www.vulkan.org/tools) Version 1.2 or higher
 - A C++20 compatible compiler (currently supported are MSVC 2019, MSVC 2022, Clang 12+, and GCC 11+)
 - CMake Version 3.20 or higher
+- [Ninja build](https://ninja-build.org/) is the preferred build system to use with CMake for cross-platform development
 - Rust (optional for building the Rust module)
 - Python 3 (used in the CI pipeline, but not necessary for development)
 - VSCode is recommended for development, but building with CMake from the command line is also possible.

 ### Downloading the source code

-The easiest way to getting Stray Photons and all of its dependencies is through Git:
+The easiest way of getting Stray Photons's source code and all of its dependencies is through Git:

 ```
 ~/dev$ git clone https://github.com/frustra/strayphotons.git